Jean-Paul Jauffret: Dourthe

-He began his career in 1952 at Château Maucaillou after a law degree at the University of Bordeaux, then managed the Dourthe Frères trading house, which he developed and which later became CVBG-Dourthe-Kressmann.
+Jauffret began his career in 1952 at Château Maucaillou after a law degree taken at the University of Bordeaux, then managed the Dourthe Frères trading house, which he developed and which later became CVBG-Dourthe-Kressmann.

 In 1988, he launched Dourthe number 1 with oenologist Denis Dubourdieu.
-Initially a research project, aiming to create a quality white wine at an affordable price by selecting plots throughout the Bordeaux vineyard and aging the wine in oak barrels, in the manner of great châteaux wines.
+Initially a research project, aiming to create a quality white wine at an affordable price by selecting plots throughout Bordeaux's vineyard environs and aging the wine in oak barrels, in the manner of great châteaux wines.
 This vintage, subsequently named “Dourthe no 1” and available in red and rosé.
-Two million bottles are produced each year, half of which are sold abroad where it is marketed in 56 countries.
+Two million bottles are produced each year, half of which are sold abroad, where it is marketed in 56 countries.